rse/unix-under-windows/README.md

    - *START* &rarr; `control panel` &rarr; *Programs* &rarr; *Turn Windows features on or off* &rarr; *Windows-Subsystem for Linux*

+   In case you have trouble to enable *Windows Subsystem for Linux*, this can have many reasons.
+   In most cases, the reason is that point (1) above is not exactly fulfilled.
+Start over there again.

 ## Install Ubuntu GNU/Linux Operating System

 1. **Install Ubuntu 18.09 LTS**:<br/>